 This alternative view of learning can be incorporated into the advection term as well: instead of modifications to the rate of diffusion, one could introduce modifications to the advection speed, or even the sign of the advection speed.
-This may introduce mathematical difficulties, however, as one cannot include the advection speed \textit{outside} of the gradient term.
-Instead, the rate must appear \textit{inside} the gradient term as is found in the derivation of space use coefficients, see Appendix \ref{sec:spacecoeffder}.
-More precisely, suppose the cognitive map is given by $a(x,t)$ and the advection rate is give by $\g = \g(x,t,u)$, which is no longer constant and may depend on the population density $u$ and other environmental factors.
-The correct form for this advection with perception would be $- \grad \cdot ( u \grad (\g(x,t,u) \overline{a}_{g,R}))$, as opposed to $- \g (x,t,u) \grad \cdot( u \grad \overline{a}_{g,R}))$.
+This may introduce mathematical difficulties, however, as one cannot include the advection speed \textit{outside} of the gradient.
+Instead, the rate must appear \textit{within} the gradient as is found in the derivation of space use coefficients, see {Section} \ref{sec:spacecoeffder}.
+More precisely, {if the} cognitive map is given by $a(x,t)$ and the advection rate is given by $\g = \g(x,t,u)$, no longer constant and may depend on the population density $u$ and other environmental factors, the correct form with perception would be $- \grad \cdot ( u \grad (\g(x,t,u) \overline{a}_{g,R}))$, {rather than} $- \g (x,t,u) \grad \cdot( u \grad \overline{a}_{g,R}))$.
 Furthermore, while $\omega(\cdot)$ must remain positive when modifying rates of diffusion (in order to maintain parabolicity of the equation), $\g(x,t,u)$ can change sign when modifying advection speeds.
 In such a case, a sign change would indicate a change from attraction to repulsion (or vice versa), which may be a stronger indication of learning as it indicates a change in \textit{kind} rather than a change in \textit{amount}.
-Such a consideration may also allow one to overcome an issue discussed in Section \ref{sec:implicitdynamicmemory}: a single equation could, in principle, be sufficient to describe a cognitive map if the rate of advection is allowed to change sign.
-This point is raised briefly in the discussion of \cite{Shi_JDDE}, where it is suggested that the sign of the advection speed may change from aggregation to segregation depending on environmental conditions.
+Such {forms} may also allow one to overcome an issue discussed in Section \ref{sec:implicitdynamicmemory}: a single equation could, in principle, be sufficient to describe a cognitive map if the rate of advection is allowed to change sign.
+This point is raised briefly in the discussion of \cite{Shi_JDDE}, where it is suggested that the sign of the advection speed may change from {attraction} to {repulsion} depending on environmental conditions.